-The Let Property Campaign is a way for landlords who own residential property to make a declaration to HMRC when they have not disclosed all of the rental income.
+The Let Property Campaign (LPC) is a way for landlords who own a residential property to make a declaration to HMRC when they have not disclosed all of the rental income.

 HMRC have an online Let Property Campaign questionnaire that you can fill in to determine whether you need to disclose any income tax on your property.

-HMRC have stated that if it gets to the point where they have to write to a landlord about Let Property Income and the landlord has not made any disclosure voluntarily, then this will be regarded as prompted and the landlord will lose out on any favourable penalty conditions.
+HMRC have stated that if it gets to the point where they have to write to a landlord about property income and the landlord has not made any disclosure voluntarily, then this will be regarded as prompted and the landlord will lose out on any favourable penalty conditions.
 If however, they do make a full admission by the date mentioned in the letter then the let property campaign penalty may be reduced from between 35% and 75%

 Speak to Kinsella Tax before you speak to HMRC – We offer an anonymous help & tax investigation advice service which will protect you from the prying eyes of HMRC – Remember, once you have declared you only have 90 days to pay so let us help you now – call 0800 471 4546